 College was quite a shock for me.
 Girls!
 Minorities!
 Strip clubs!
 And it didn’t help that I attended Transylvania University, a fairly snotty (but excellent) private college in Lexington, KY (on scholarship… no way my family could have sent me otherwise).
 I graduated in the standard four years with a degree in Computer Science.

-Since 1996, I’ve worked for evil corporations (IBM), dot com dreamers (eCampus.com), The Man (both city and state government), and for The Kids (KY Dept. of Education), and assholes (lots and lots of assholes).
+Since 1996, I’ve worked for evil corporations (IBM), dot com dreamers (eCampus.com), The Man (both city and state government), The Kids (KY Dept. of Education), and assholes (lots and lots of assholes).

-In 2004, I decided my life was boring, that I no longer needed disposable income, and I needed to increase my stress levels.
+In 2004, I decided my life was boring, that I no longer needed disposable incomeand manageable stress levels.
 I started Apex Publications, a nationally distributed publisher of science fiction, fantasy, and horror books.
-I started with just a small print zine (Apex Digest), then a pro-level online zine (Apex Magazine–still going strong), then books, and then ebooks.
+It began with just a small print zine (Apex Digest), then a pro-level online & print zine (Apex Magazine–still going strong), then books, and then ebooks.

 I edit anthologies, mostly for Apex (because I’m a control freak).
 I occasionally do copy editing (when pressed) and have done plenty of acquisition editing over the years.